 1975 Chevrolet Camaro

-Speaking of Camaro, here’s one of the worst in history.
-By the time 1975 arrived, Camaro and its stablemate Firebird remained the only pony cars available in the market.
-‘Cuda, Challenger and Javelin were discontinued, Mustang became a subcompact, while Cougar grew in size.
-Needless to say, that gave Chevy an excuse not to be bothered with Camaro.
+Speaking of the Chevrolet Camaro, here’s one of the worst in history.
+By the time 1975 arrived, Camaro and its stablemate the Firebird remained the only pony cars available in the market.
+The ‘Cuda, Challenger and Javelin were discontinued, the Mustang became a subcompact, while Cougar grew in size.
+Needless to say, that gave Chevy an excuse not to be bothered with the Camaro.
 And they weren’t.
 They already restyled it for 1974 by adding 7 inches of aluminum bumpers and forward-sloping grille.
-Although federally mandated, the change disfigured Camaro.
+Although federally mandated, the change disfigured the Camaro.

 So, what could possibly be worse than that?
 You guessed it – catalytic converter.
 Installed in 1975 models, dreaded catalytic converters further choked the crap out of already anemic pony cars.
 Top performance model Camaros only generated 155 horsepower via 350ci small-block V8.
 A considerable drop considering 1974 models developed 245 hp with the same engine.
 To make things brighter, ’74 models used gross hp ratings while ’75 models finally switched to SAE net power ratings.
 Despite marketing sub-par product and discontinuing the Z/28 models, Camaro sales rose considerably.
 That’s monopoly 101 for you.